HP LaserJet: 1980s

-The HP LaserJet IID was released in the fall of 1988, It was the first desktop laser printer capable of duplexing.
-It was also the first HP LaserJet with an HP-designed and manufactured formatter.
+The LaserJet IID was released in the fall of 1988, It was the first desktop laser printer capable of duplexing.
+It was also the first LaserJet with an HP-designed and manufactured formatter.

-In September 1989, HP introduced the first "personal" version of the HP LaserJet printer series, the LaserJet IIP.
+In September 1989, HP introduced the first "personal" version of the LaserJet printer series, the LaserJet IIP.
 Priced at US$1,495 by HP, and half the size and price of its predecessor, the LaserJet II, it offered 300-dpi output and 4 ppm printing with PCL 4 enhancements such as support for compressed bitmapped fonts and raster images.
 It was also the first no ozone print engine.
-Retailers predicted a street price of $1000 or less, making it the world’s first sub-$1,000 laser printer.
+Retailers predicted a street price of $1000 or less, making it the world's first sub-$1,000 laser printer.
 The LaserJet IIP (and its very similar successor, the IIIP) were reliable.

 Aftermarket replacement scanner assemblies remain available today.